-One of the most exciting things about the world of entrepreneurship is that initiatives are not bound by a retirement age.
-Business owners are often stereotypically seen as young twenty-somethings straight out of college (or dropouts in some cases), however, the spirit of entrepreneurship should not be limited by this perception.
+The most exciting thing about the world of entrepreneurship is that initiatives are not bound by retirement age.
+Business owners are often stereotypically seen as young twenty-somethings straight out of college (or dropouts in some cases).
+However, the spirit of entrepreneurship should not be limited by this perception.
 It can be argued that late-life entrepreneurship might be better than starting early since individuals can learn from their work and life experiences to make much more innovative and critical decisions of problem-solving.
 So whether you want to unfold your own brand management or compete with marketing companies, know that it is never too late for a startup and here’s why:

-Aspirations Do Not Have an Expiration Date
+Aspirations Do Not Have an Expiration Date:

 Shun the traditional ageist view that only the young can have aspirations of their own.
-The bottom line is that hopes, dreams, and aspirations do not expire and you should not let societal expectations hold you back.
+The bottom line is that hopes, dreams, and aspirations do not expire, and you should not let societal expectations hold you back.

 Entrepreneurship provides you with an opportunity to give back something of value to your next generations – be a role model for your children and grandchildren.
 Contribute as much as you can while you can!
 Moreover, startups at later age also allow you to act as a mentor for the young people you will involve in your initiative, a chance to train those who will respect you for your wisdom and experience.

-2. There Are Examples of Midlife Success
+2. There Are Examples of Midlife Success:

-You are never too old to seek a new venture and the following people are prime examples of this statement.
-From the exemplary founders of Starbucks and McDonalds who were both in their 50s to Harland Sanders who founded KFC when he was 62 and Charles Flint who started IBM when he was 61.
+You are never too old to seek a new venture, and the following people are prime examples of this statement, from the exemplary founders of Starbucks and McDonalds who were both in their 50s to Harland Sanders who founded KFC when he was 62 and Charles Flint who started IBM when he was 61.
 There are countless examples of success stories; people who did not let their age hold them back and polished their ideas to successfully launch businesses.